RACL Support¶

 - User A receives a response sourced from the policy document (assuming it best matches the query).

 - User B receives a response sourced from the FAQs (assuming it's the next best match).
-The content of each response will differ based on the source document.
+The content of each response would differ based on the source document.

-For example: Consider a Google Drive file owned by John and shared with Smitha and Abby.
-In this case, the sys_racl field will contain the identities of all three users.
-As a result, any answers generated from this file is accessible only to John, Smitha, and Abby.
+For example: Consider a Google Drive file owned by John and shared with Casey and Abby.
+In this case, the sys_racl field would contain the identities of all three users.
+As a result, only John, Casey, and Abby can view the answers generated from this file.

 Step 1: Retrieving and Storing Access Information¶

-The permissions retrieved from the document are stored in the sys_racl field in the ingested content.
+The connector stores the permissions retrieved from the document in the sys_racl field of the ingested content.

-The permissions for an item can be broadly categorized into the following types:
+The permissions for an item are of the following types:

 -

-Individual permissions: The content (file, knowledge article, etc.) directly specifies the list of user identities that can access it ( for example, user1@example.com, user2@example.com, etc).
-In this case, user identities are retrieved and stored in the racl field of the indexed content as shown below.
+Individual permissions: The content (file or knowledge article) directly specifies the list of user identities that can access it ( for example, user1@example.com, user2@example.com).
+In this case, Search AI retrieves and stores user identities in the racl field of the indexed content as shown below.

 -